 Once again, I find myself writing packing lists and trying to cram a week’s worth of clothing into a carry-on bag measuring 56cmx45cmx20cm.
 The real worry is always the liquid allowance – the time when every woman has to choose between her makeup and her shampoo.

 I read somewhere once that you can “click and collect” your toiletries at the airport in order to save the problem of security and it also saves you spending the over the top on the items in the airport.
-This of course is continuing along the theme of student budgeting.
+This of course is continuing along the theme of student budgeting from my last post.

-Now I know a lot of people argue that students go home to be spooky by their families and to be bought things as frequently as possible but here’s one student who likes to provide for herself!
+Now I know a lot of people argue that students go home to be looked after by their families and to be bought things as frequently as possible but here’s one student who likes to provide for herself!

 For a change I am actually looking forward to going home for a while.
 I think I need either out of the flat or out of Glasgow.
 I’ve grown restless here for some reason this semester, possibly with the change in second semester dynamics now that I’m experiencing it without Kelsey and Nikki, our exchange students last year.
 It’s not the company I miss, think it’s having people I can go chat to whenever, instead I come to you all here on WordPress.
 Not that I’m complaining!